 I have a couple of parts of this that I especially like, such as the Gloria.
 Also, the choral fugue on the text, “Cum Sancto Spiritu in gloria Dei Patris.
 Amen./With the Holy Spirit in the glory of God the Father.
 Amen.” is wonderful.
 That begins at 29.10 in the video (start it slightly before that).
 The subject of the fugue is first heard by the tenor section followed by the basses and so on.

 I don’t understand why this guy Zelenka works are not performed more often, other than Händel and or J.S.
 Bach are often given prime space on concert stages when Baroque period music is performed.
 Give god Händel a break — I think he’s had amply attention by now, don’t you? — and perform Zelenka.
 His works that I’ve heard are just as good, if not rival, Händel’s.
 No, I’m not putting Händel down.
 I’m just saying that some of his works are over-performed.
-Especially that war-horse Messiah which is dragged out every holiday season because the sheeple expect their “annual tradition” of Messiah.
+Especially Messiah which is dragged out every holiday season on cue because the sheeple expect their “annual tradition” of Messiah.
 In my opinion Händel’s Israel in Egypt is far more interesting than Messiah with Israel known as the “oratorio of choruses.”
 Collegium 1704 and Collegium 1704 Vocale have performed Messiah too and I really enjoyed their interpretation.
-Václav Luks, their conductor, chose tempi that reminded me of those used by Margaret Hillis (Founder and Director of the Chicago Symphony Chorus) when she conducted the Oratorio Society of Washington and the National Symphony Orchestra in the Kennedy Center Concert Hall one holiday season years ago.
+Václav Luks chose tempi that reminded me of those used by Margaret Hillis (Founder and Director of the Chicago Symphony Chorus) when she conducted the Oratorio Society of Washington and the National Symphony Orchestra in the Kennedy Center Concert Hall one holiday season years ago.
 The Washington Post the next day gave that performance an excellent review and titled it “A Brisk Messiah.”
-My music friends and I talked about that performance for years afterwards.
+My friends from the Conservatory where we were all training and I talked about that performance for years afterwards.
 That’s how much of an impression it made on us.
 We’d never heard Messiah done like that before.
 The closest performance to the Hillis at the time was the newly-released Messiah by the Academy and Chorus of St Martin in the Fields, Sir Neville Marriner conducting.
 But it still wasn’t the Hillis performance.

 Kamila Mazalová, alt